Asana/bazels3cache/README.md

         bazel build --remote_http_cache=http://localhost:7777 ...

+## Main features

+*   Use an S3 bucket as the storage area for your Bazel remote cache.
+*   Keep working (gracefully degrading to no cache) even if you are offline.
+*   Asynchronous uploading to S3, to avoid slowing down your Bazel build.
+*   Local in-memory cache of recently accessed data (off by default).

 ## Detailed description

 If you want Bazel to use S3 as its backing store, you could really use any